-The idea of forming a survival group has been discussed before and there is no doubt that being part of such group will increase your chances of surviving a disaster.
+The idea of forming a survival group has been discussed before here.
+There is no doubt that being part of such group will increase your chances of surviving a disaster.
 However, when forming a survival group, there are several roles that are necessary in order for all the members to withstand a major event.

 At first, your survival group might not have a wide range of choices when it comes to the skill set possessed by its members.
-Most survival groups will be formed ‘on the spot’ and each group will take in family members, close friends and trustworthy neighbors.
+Most survival groups will be formed ‘on the spot’.
+Each group will take in family members, close friends and trustworthy neighbors.
 This is the realty and only few people actually spend time to develop a survival group that is able to survive and thrive even under the toughest living conditions.

 Here are the roles that need filling in any survival group:

 This is the person who guides the group.
 The one who has to make the hard decision when times are tough.
 The leader must be intelligent and charismatic.
 He or she must inspire trust and most of all, the leader should be able to spot problems before they arise.
 Some believe that the person who founded the survival group should be the leader, but that may not always be the best option.
 In any survival situation, the leader position is filled gradually and somehow organically as the group develops.

 Leaders can be formed, but most of the successful leaders were born with the ability to organize, delegate and inspire others.
 A good leader knows that every once in a while, he needs to implement a leadership rotation.
 This means that each person should take a turn at leading the people during a non-life-threatening situation.
 Everyone should agree to this plan for the group to become united.
 However, for life-threatening events the survival group must trust only on one person to lead them.

 Recommended article: How to form a survival group